Historical reenactment: 19th-century Romantic revival

+Late 19th-century public reenactments

-Reenactments of battles became more commonplace in the late 19th century, both in Britain, and also in America.
+Reenactments of battles became more commonplace in the late 19th century, both in Britain and America.
 Within a year of the Battle of the Little Bighorn, survivors of U.S. 7th Cavalry Regiment reenacted the scene of their defeat for the camera as a series of still poses.
 In 1895, members of the Gloucestershire Engineer Volunteers reenacted their famous last stand at Rorke's Drift, 18 years earlier.
 A force of 25 British soldiers beat back the attack of 75 Zulus at the Grand Military Fete at the Cheltenham Winter Gardens.

 Veterans of the American Civil War recreated battles as a way to remember their fallen comrades and to teach others what the war was all about.
-The Great Reunion of 1913, celebrating the 50th anniversary of the Battle of Gettysburg, was attended by more than 50,000 Union and Confederate veterans, and included reenactments of elements of the battle, including Pickett's Charge.
+The Great Reunion of 1913, celebrating the 50th anniversary of the Battle of Gettysburg, was attended by more than 50,000 Union and Confederate veterans and included reenactments of elements of the battle, including Pickett's Charge.

+20th-century and modern reenactment movements

 During the early twentieth century, historical reenactment became very popular in Russia with reenactments of the Siege of Sevastopol (1854–1855) (1906), the Battle of Borodino (1812) in St Petersburg and the Taking of Azov (1696) in Voronezh in 1918.
-In 1920, there was a reenactment of the 1917 Storming of the Winter Palace on the third anniversary of the event.
+In 1920, the 1917 Storming of the Winter Palace was reenacted on the third anniversary of the event.
 This reenactment inspired the scenes in Sergei Eisenstein's film October: Ten Days That Shook the World.

-Large scale reenactments began to be regularly held at the Royal Tournament, Aldershot Tattoo in the 1920s and 30s.
-A spectacular recreation of the Siege of Namur, an important military engagement of the Nine Years' War, was staged in 1934 as part of 6-day long show.
+Large-scale reenactments began to be regularly held at the Royal Tournament, Aldershot Tattoo in the 1920s and 30s.
+A spectacular recreation of the Siege of Namur, a critical military engagement of the Nine Years' War, was staged in 1934 as part of a 6-day long show.

-In the United States, modern reenacting began during the 1961–1965 Civil War Centennial commemorations.
+In the United States modern reenacting began during the 1961–1965 Civil War Centennial commemorations.
 After more than 6,000 reenactors participated in a 125th anniversary event near the original Manassas battlefield, reenacting grew in popularity during the late 1980s and 1990s, and there are today over a hundred Civil War reenactments held each year throughout the country.